Author wearing a white shirt, gray floral pants, and brown boots, with a belt and accessories, smiling against a plain background.

 I thought, what if the sea life could speak?
 What would they say?

 One reader referred to my books as ‘eco romantasy,’ saying they were probably the first of their kind.
-If so, let me blaze that trail.
-As long as we have an environmental crisis, I have plenty of material to work with.
+If so, I’m thrilled to blaze that trail.